-Brockway told police the boy was wearing a hat as the National Anthem began, and he asked him to remove it because it was disrespectful to wear during the anthem, but the boy responded by saying “f*** you,” according to the affidavit.
+Brockway told police the boy was wearing a hat as the National Anthem began, and he asked him to remove it because it was disrespectful to wear it during the anthem, but the boy responded by saying “f*** you,” according to an affidavit filed in court.

 Brockway said he then grabbed the boy by his throat, lifted him into the air, before slamming the boy into the ground, the affidavit said.

-According to the affidavit, witnesses of the alleged incident confirmed most of Brockway’s description of events, but one woman said she did not hear him ask the boy to take off his hat.
+According to the affidavit, witnesses confirmed most of Brockway’s description of events, but one woman said she did not hear him ask the boy to take off his hat.

 The child had blood coming from his ears, a concussion and a fractured skull, the affidavit said.

-The child’s mother, Megan Keeler, told CNN affiliate KPAX that she received a phone call shortly after dropping off her son at the fairgrounds that he was being taken to a local hospital.
+The child’s mother, Megan Keeler, told CNN affiliate KPAX that she received a phone call shortly after dropping off her son at the fairgrounds to tell her that he was being taken to a local hospital.

 “Dude come up and grabbed him by his neck, picked him up and threw him to the ground head first,” Keeler told KPAX.

-Lance Jasper, Brockway’s attorney said his client has a severe traumatic brain injury and has problems with impulse control.
-Between that and being a disabled veteran who is “uber patriotic,” Jasper said Brockway is influenced by the rhetoric of President Donald Trump.
+Lance Jasper, Brockway’s attorney, said last week that his client is a military verteran who has a severe traumatic brain injury and has problems with impulse control.
+Between that and being a disabled veteran who is “uber patriotic,” Jasper said, Brockway is influenced by the rhetoric of President Donald Trump.

 Jasper said Brockway expressed remorse the child was hurt.